 Trauma or Injury and Arthritis

 According to Chinese medicine, if an injury is not properly treated Qi Stagnation can occur at the sight of the injury.
 You can see this happen in muscles and joints often occurring with stiffness.
 Pain is a common sign of Blood Stagnation that develops as a result of the Qi Stagnation.
 As the sight of the injury becomes more chronic without the proper application of herbs, acupuncture, moxibustion, or other therapies that move Qi and Blood, an accumulation of calcium, uric acid crystals, or other substances can occur.
 It’s much like a sticky spot on the floor; if you do not mop it up, more and more debris accumulates there.
 The longer the arthritis is left untreated, the longer it will take to reverse the condition and permanent deformation can occur.
-For chronic pain after an injury, look to Bamboo Bend formula.

 Essential Oils for Topical Application for Arthritis